 “I have no quarrel with a competitor who sells his labor cheaply; he, more than anyone else, knows the value of his services.”— Ben Franklin

 Includes epoxies, urethanes and polyaspartics.
-There are many different types of epoxy floor applications and prices associates with them.
+There are many different types of epoxy floor applications and prices associated with them.
 Here are some factors that are used to determine price.

 The size of the job.
 Larger jobs are less per square foot.